TodePond/DreamBerd/README.md

 ## Pure Fun
 **New for 2023!**<br>
 Impure functions are an anti-pattern.
-User the `pure` keyword to make a function pure.
+Use the `pure` keyword to make a function pure.
 Pure functions never have side-effects, and return the same output given the same input.
 ```java
 pure fun twice(x) => 2 * x!
 ```